 confidence_score indicates the degree of confidence in unit of 1/255 in the range of 0 to 1 for the data in the confidence score region.
 A signaled value of 0 expresses a score of 0 which means the confidence in the data in the confidence score region is the lowest.
 A signaled value of 255 expresses a score of 1 which means the confidence in the data in the confidence score region is the highest.
 An application should take into account the confidence score when processing the data and deriving actions, results, interpretations, etc… When not present, the confidence score is unknown.

-9.x.x.3 G-PCC Confidence Score Information
+9.x.3 Signalling of confidence score information

-9.x.x.3.1 Definition
+9.x.3.1 Definition

 Box Types: 'gcsr' Container: GPCCSampleEntry ('gpe1', 'gpeg', 'gpc1', 'gpcg', 'gpeb', 'gpcb') or DynamicGPCCConfidenceScoreSampleEntry Mandatory: No Quantity: Zero or one

-The GPCCConfidenceScoreInfoBox provides information of one or more confidence score regions.
+The GPCCConfidenceScoreInfoBox provides information of one or more confidence scores.

+When GPCCConfidenceScoreInfoBox is present in the sample entry of the G-PCC bitstream track, it provides the static confidence score information of G-PCC bitstream carried in the track.

+When GPCCConfidenceScoreInfoBox is present in the sample entry of the G-PCC geometry track, it indicates the static confidence score information of G-PCC bitstream carried in the G-PCC geometry track and associated G-PCC attribute tracks.
+It shall not be present in the sample entry of any G-PCC attribute tracks.

-When the GPCCConfidenceScoreInfoBox is present in the sample entry of either a G-PCC track carrying all G-PCC bitstream or a G-PCC tile base track, it indicates the static confidence score region information of G-PCC data carried in either the track or all G-PCC tile tracks, respectively.
+When GPCCConfidenceScoreInfoBox is present in the sample entry of the G-PCC tile base track, it provides the static confidence score information of G-PCC bitstream carried in all G-PCC tile tracks.
+It shall not be present in the sample entry of any G-PCC tile tracks.

-9.x.x.3.2 Syntax
+9.x.3.2 Syntax

-aligned(8) class GPCCConfidenceScoreInfoBox extends FullBox('gcsr', version=0, 0) { unsigned int(16) num_regions; for (int i=0; i < num_regions; i++) {
+aligned(8) class GPCCConfidenceScoreInfoBox extends FullBox('gcsr', version=0, 0) { unsigned int(16) num_regions; for (int i=0; i < num_regions; i++) { GPCCConfidenceScoreStruct score(); } }

-GPCCConfidenceScoreRegionStruct region(); } }

-9.x.x.3.3 Semantics
+9.x.3.3 Semantics

-num_regions indicate the number of confidence score regions.
+num_regions indicate the number of confidence score structure presented in the box.

-region provides the confidence score region.
+score provides the confidence score information.

-9.x.x.4 Sample entry
+9.x.4 Sample entry

-9.x.x.3.1 Syntax
+9.x.4.1 Syntax

 aligned(8) class GPCCConfidenceScoreConfigurationStruct() { bit(7) reserved=0; unsigned int(1) dynamic_dimension_flag; }